- 100% : Zero / low-calorie options for core brands

 What we are doing

 We hold environmental education programs in various locations in order to raise awareness about the importance of conserving water and preserving nature.
-In 2018, local community members and employees participated in water conservation activities in 11 of our plants' water source areas through the Coca-Cola "Learn from the Forest" projects.
-At Coca-Cola "Learn from the Forest" projects held, a total of 421 employees and their family members thinned forest undergrowth, helped plant rice fields, and tried woodworking while learning about the indispensable nature of water resources.
+Among the Coca-Cola "Learn from the Forest" projects held in 12 of our plants' water source areas in 2019, a total of 421 employees and their family members thinned forest undergrowth, helped plant rice fields, and tried woodworking while learning about the indispensable nature of water resources.

 |Production plants||Place||Project name|